design-hub-arc/ARCDHWebAutomator/README.md

 Once you've downloaded and unzipped the project, you can ignore most of the files.
 Go to
 ```
-PSDataImprovementSelenium-master/build/libs
+ARCDHWebAutomator-master/build/libs
 ```
-, and you will find the project JAR file, PSDataImprovementSelenium.jar.
+, and you will find the project JAR file, ARCDHWebAutomator.jar.
 Feel free to move this to anywhere on your computer, as it is completely self-contained.
 Double click the JAR file to run it, and the program should launch.

 ### Troubleshooting
 If the JAR file doesn't open when you double-click it, you can can see what's going wrong by opening up your terminal (Command Prompt for Windows, or Terminal for Mac), and type